lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 * Admit situation-specific exceptions to the "NO-LEARNING" policy.

 * Using the EDHOC and OSCORE profile of ACE with the "NO-LEARNING" policy.

+* Revised guidelines on using EDHOC with CoAP and Block-wise.

 * Editorial improvements.